-Of the 47 candidate genes identified by Yeaman et al. 2016 as undergoing convergent evolution in lodgepole pine with the interior spruce hybrid complex, 10 were retained in our stringent criteria for top candidates.
-All of these contigs grouped into the Freezing and Geography clusters (shown by “*” in Figure 1G), which were the two clusters that had many SNPs with significant associations with elevation.
-This is consistent with the pattern of local adaptation in the interior spruce hybrid zone, whereby Engelmann spruce is adapted to higher elevations and white spruce is adapted to lower elevations (De La Torre et al. 2015).

 Although many of the candidate genes were not annotated, as is typical for conifers, the genes underlying adaptation to these environmental gradients had diverse putative functions.
-The top candidate SNPs were found in 3’ and 5’ untranslated regions and open reading frames in higher proportions than in the entire dataset (Supplemental Figure S10).
-A gene ontology (GO) analysis using previously assigned gene annotations (Yeaman et al. 2014, 2016b) found that a single molecular function, solute:cation antiporter activity, was over-represented across all top candidates (Supplemental Table S1).
-In the “Aridity” and “Geography” clusters, annotated genes included sodium or potassium ion antiporters (one in the “Aridity”cluster, a KEA4 homolog, and two in the “Geography” cluster, NHX8 and SOS1 homologs), suggestive of a role in drought, salt or freezing tolerance (Blumwald et al. 2000).
-Genes putatively involved in auxin biosynthesis were also identified in the “Aridity” (YUCCA 3) and “Geography” (Anthranilate synthase component) clusters (Supplemental Table S2), suggestive of a role in plant growth.
-In the “Freezing” and “Geography” clusters, several flowering time genes were identified (Ahlfors et al. 2004) including a homolog of CONSTANS (Amasino & Michaels 2010) in the “Freezing” cluster and a homolog of FY, which affects FCA mRNA processing, in the “Geography” cluster (Amasino & Michaels 2010) (Supp Table 2).
-In addition, several putative drought/stress response genes were identified, such as DREB transcription factor (Singh & Laxmi 2015) in the “Freezing” cluster, and an RCD1-like gene found with outlier SNPs in the “Geography” and “Freezing” clusters (Supp Table 2).
-RCD-1 is implicated in hormonal signaling and in the regulation of several stress-responsive genes in Arabidopsis thaliana (Ahlfors et al. 2004).
-In the “Multi” cluster the only gene that was annotated functions in acclimation of photosynthesis to the environment in A. thaliana (Walters et al. 2003).
+The top candidate SNPs were found in 3’ and 5’ untranslated regions and open reading frames in higher proportions than all exome SNPs (Supplemental Figure S11).
+A gene ontology (GO) analysis using previously assigned gene annotations [46, 55] found that a single molecular function, solute:cation antiporter activity, was over-represented across all top candidate genes (Supplemental Table S1).
+In the Aridity and Geography groups, annotated genes included sodium or potassium ion antiporters (one in Aridity, a KEA4 homolog, and two in Geography, NHX8 and SOS1 homologs), suggestive of a role in drought, salt or freezing tolerance [56].
+Genes putatively involved in auxin biosynthesis were also identified in the Aridity (YUCCA 3) and Geography (Anthranilate synthase component) groups (Supplemental Table S2), suggestive of a role in plant growth.
+In the Freezing and Geography groups, several flowering time genes were identified [57] including a homolog of CONSTANS [58] in the Freezing group and a homolog of FY, which affects FCA mRNA processing, in the Geography group [58] (Supp Table 2).
+In addition, several putative drought/stress response genes were identified, such as DREB transcription factor [59] and an RCD1-like gene (Supplemental Table 2).
+RCD-1 is implicated in hormonal signaling and in the regulation of several stress-responsive genes in Arabidopsis thaliana [57].
+In the Multi group, the only gene that was annotated functions in acclimation of photosynthesis to the environment in A. thaliana [60].